 Their wines range from pinot gris and chardonnay to pinot noir and shiraz.
 We found that we preferred their white varietals over their red varietals, but it was hard to choose!

 Not only does Loira Vines offer delectable wines, but they also dabble in apple cider and beer both made with ingredients farmed locally.
 We couldn’t decide which one we liked better and ended up taking a sample of each with us home!

 And while we didn’t enjoy one ourselves, the local produce platters looked AMAZING!
-We definitely recommend grabbing a light lunch here and dine on one of these before continuing your quest to find the best wineries in the Tamar Valley!
+We definitely recommend grabbing a light lunch here and dining on one of these before continuing your quest to find the best wineries in the Tamar Valley!

 Swinging Gate Vineyard

-Our friends who come to Tasmania regularly and love all things Tasmania, had told us about Swinging Gate and urged us to visit.
+Our friends who come to Tasmania regularly and love all things Tasmania had told us about Swinging Gate and urged us to visit.
 A quick check on Google revealed a glowing 5-star review which made us a little hesitant.
 Is it actually possible for a winery to satisfy everyone’s taste buds?

 Well, we decided to check it out for ourselves.
 And what we found was that Swinging Gate Vineyard is great and does in fact cater to a wide range of pallets hence the glowing reviews!
 From pet nats to pinots from sparkling apple cider to chardonnay, Swinging Gate Vineyard is one of the best wineries in the Tamar Valley to visit.

 Marion’s Vineyard offers something unique to Tasmania.
 In a sea of chardonnay and pinot noirs, Marion’s Vineyard is breaking the mold and producing big, bold reds that are more commonly found in other parts of the world.